 Whether it’s twice a week or once a month, sometimes it can feel like you are dragging yourself to an event where networking can (gasp!) feel like it’s a waste of time.
+Consider this a reminder to focus your networking for success.

 1. Do your homework.